notification-system/notification-system.github.io/configuration.md

 #### **Keycloak configuration for nosy-admin**

 This section will talk about keycloak configurations we need to do in order to make nosy-admin work.
-Keycloak is open source readhat IAM.
-You can refer to documentation of Keycloak by going to the following link: Keycloak Docs For api specs please refer to: Keycloak API Spec
+Keycloak is open source red hat IAM.
+You can refer to documentation of Keycloak by going to the following link: Keycloak Docs For API specs please refer to: Keycloak API Spec

 Keycloak is open solution tool which plays role of security in nosy system.
 For more information you can refer to docs, here we will cover configuration for nosy.
 First of all, we have to create realm which will be used as a security for NoSy.
 Please bear in mind, this configurations will directly affect configurations of nosy-admin which we did above.
 To create realm go to Keycloak admin page and on the left corner press add realm. let's call our realm nosy-realm.